dlguswo333/dlguswo333.github.io/markdown/2026/01-18-en-apply-width-height-html-img-element-sveltekit.md

 };
 ```

-To add this, I implemented a simple cache system which is a basically a JSON file for efficiency.
+Also, for efficiency I implemented a simple cache system which is a basically a JSON file.
 If an image file has not changed since the last time it was cached, it will return the value from the cache.

 I had 135 image files of 46MB total.
 Before adding the cache system, it took about 40ms and